 What does the diet look like:

 - Eat enough protein containing foods such as meat, fish or chicken to satisfy yourself.
-(Elaine Cantin did not eat red meats on her ketogenic diet).
+(Elaine Cantin did not eat red meats or dairy products on her ketogenic diet).
 A general measure would be 20% of calories, or about 14 ounces per day on a 2000 calorie plan.
 However, if you find that you are craving more protein it is fine to add more into your diet.

 - A ratio of 4:1 fat to carb/protein is needed for those with cancer